snoplus/oxsx/README.md

 apptainer pull oras://ghcr.io/snoplus/oxsx:<tag>
 ```

 Replace <tag> with the desired OXSX tag, eg. 1.4.0 .
 Not all tags are available as containers; see [here](https://github.com/snoplus/oxsx/pkgs/container/oxsx) for the available container tags.
 If you do not have permission to view that page, you will need to be granted access on the GitHub repo by one of the admins.
+There is a container tag `preAlma9`, which is an older version of the container that includes all the required dependencies but not `OXO` itself, and is built off of the old RAT container.
+As the old RAT container was built on an older Ubuntu version (20.0), this may be useful for building on older operating systems (eg. SL7).

 Note: the container is stored as an OCI artifact and must be pulled using the ```oras://``` prefix.

 You can open the container with a command like: